sravanirepalli/ServiceNow-portfolio/Incident-Problem-Management-Project/README.md/README.md

 • Problem management for recurring issues

 ---
+## Challenges & Solutions

+During the implementation several challenges were encountered while configuring automation and workflow logic.

+### 1. Incident Assignment Automation
+Initially incidents were not automatically assigning to the correct support group due to incorrect category values and missing group sys_id references in the Business Rule.

+**Solution:**
+Updated the Business Rule logic and verified group sys_id values to ensure incidents are routed correctly based on category.

+---

+### 2. Priority Calculation Logic
+Priority was not updating consistently when impact or urgency values changed.

+**Solution:**
+Implemented client scripts on both the *Impact* and *Urgency* fields to dynamically recalculate the priority whenever either value changes.

+---

+### 3. SLA Attachment
+The SLA did not attach to incidents during testing because the start condition was incorrectly configured.

+**Solution:**
+Adjusted the SLA definition condition to trigger when priority equals **1 - Critical** and validated the lifecycle states for resolution tracking.

+---

+### 4. Problem Record Association
+Linking incidents to a problem record required configuring the correct related list and verifying the reference field.

+**Solution:**
+Enabled the problem reference field on the incident form and linked recurring incidents to a problem record for root cause analysis.
+---
 ## Project Outcome

 This project demonstrates how ServiceNow can automate IT support workflows, improve ticket routing efficiency, track service performance through SLAs, and identify recurring issues using problem management.